FAQ

 How long is Pay / Boost balance valid?

-Each purchased balance is valid for 30 days.
+Each purchased balance is valid for 60 days.
 Users can top up $5, $10, $20, $30, up to $100.
-Purchases of $10 or more receive an extra 200% bonus credit, for example $20 becomes $60 and $100 becomes $300; $5 payments do not receive the 200% bonus.
-Unused balance can be extended by the next top-up for another 30 days from the new top-up date.
+Purchases of $10 or more receive an extra 200% bonus credit, for example $20 becomes $60 and $100 becomes $300; $5 payments do not receive the bonus.
+A new top-up extends unused balance for another 60 days from the new top-up date.

 Why does the dashboard separate model and cached input?